IRT-Open-Source/scf/README.md

 The EBU-TT2EBU-TT-D XSLT converts EBU-TT Part 1 files that have been created according to EBU Tech 3360 into EBU-TT-D files that conform to EBU Tech 3380.

 #### EBU-TT-D2EBU-TT-D-Basic-DE
-The EBU-TT-D2EBU-TT-D-Basic-DE XSLT converts EBU-TT-D files that have been created according to EBU Tech 3380 into EBU-TT-D-Basic-DE files that conform to XML-Format für die Distribution von Untertiteln in den ARD Mediatheken (EBU-TT-D-Basic-DE).
+The EBU-TT-D2EBU-TT-D-Basic-DE XSLT converts EBU-TT-D files that have been created according to EBU Tech 3380 into EBU-TT-D-Basic-DE files that conform to the "XML-Format for Distribution of Subtitles in the ARD Mediathek portals" (EBU-TT-D-Basic-DE).

 ### Tests
 The test files that are used as test input for a module are named according to the following pattern: